19 Best Pilot Watches For The Aviation Enthusiast

 Source - Cartier

-The pretty large 40.2mm x 10.1mm specs is a somewhat chunky design for Cartier.
-Remember, this is the brand that released the super slim Tank and the slighter thicker Ballon Bleu.
-So, this stainless steel reference is a jolt to the horological senses.
-However, we reckon that the features will get you back on side.
+At 40.2mm x 10.1mm, the specs are a somewhat chunky design for the brand.
+Remember, this is a Maison that released the super slim Tank and slighter thicker Ballon Bleu.

-Even down to the small date aperture at 3 o’clock, or the grey sub-counter at 6 o’clock, the brand melds different finishes like snailing and black alternate text colours to ensure that everything is instantly viewable.
+Even down to the small date aperture at 3 o’clock, or grey sub-counter at 6 o’clock, the brand melds different finishes like snailing and black alternate text colours to ensure that everything is viewable at the flick of a wrist.

 The sub-counter covers a second time, alongside a small dot above the top relating to a day and night indicator.
 Who needs an added GMT hand or a 24 hour scale.
 This is truly revolutionary for the gent looking to buy one of the best pilot watches.